 • Identify relevant catalogues for copyrights transfer ;

 • Develop marketing tools to better present one’s production ;

 • Negotiate rights and follow-up with business contacts…

 Publishers will also reflect on publishing standards in the design and production of books, standards that could facilitate access to international markets while posing a production standardisation risk.
 How can we reconcile publishing on two levels simultaneously, addressing a local readership and also an international one ?

 A session of the workshop will focus on the development of an advocacy document proposing a series of recommendations aimed at book fairs to support the attendance of publishers from the South.

 Finally, this meeting will be the occasion for a projects fair, a “mini Bologna” that could lead to translation proposals, rights transfers and co publishing projects.
 Some of these projects could thereafter be supported by the Alliance.

-As an extension to this workshop, meetings with publishers and structures supporting youth publishing were organised during the Fair, providing an opportunity to practically exemplify the reflection processes carried out over the two previous days, to better discover and understand the workings and mechanisms of a Fair such as Bologna’s.
+As an extension to this workshop, meetings with publishers and organisations supporting youth publishing were held during the Fair, providing an opportunity to concretely illustrate the reflection processes carried out over the two previous days, to better discover and understand the workings and mechanisms of a Fair such as Bologna’s.
 We hope that this support will enable publishers to renew and assure their participation in the long term… and ultimately, that African youth literature will be more visible on international markets.